 At present, applicants who do not have a Master's degree in the required subject may be eligible to apply via the Grandfather Clause.
-Applications under the Grandfather clause will be possible for applicants who work in a country where there is an approved Master course that has been running regularly since 2012 until and including October, 2018 and for applicants who work in a country without an approved Master course until and including October 2020.
+Applications under the grandfather clause who work in a country where there is an approved Master course will not be accepted after 2018.
+Applicants who work in a country without an approved Master course will be able to use the grandfather clause to apply until and including 2020.